 This year, the European Journal of Higher Education celebrates its 10-year anniversary.
 Although a relatively young scholarly outlet, the journal occupies an important space, not only in European […]

-In this edition of our “Meet the Editors” interview series, we are talking with Jeroen Huisman, the editor of Higher Education Policy.
+In this interview, we are talking with Jeroen Huisman, the editor of Higher Education Policy.
 Jeroen is Professor of Higher Education at the Department of Sociology, Ghent University and the director of its Centre for Higher Education Governance Ghent (CHEGG). […]

 If you are not entirely new to higher education research, policy, or practice, chances are you have come across the quote from the title, possibly more than once.
 But where does it come from?